oceanprotocol-archive/brizo/README.md

     market.address =
     auth.address =
     token.address =
-    provider.address =
+    aquarius.address =
-    provider.account =
+    aquarius.account =
     ```
-- resources: In this section we are showing the url in wich the provider is going to be deployed.
+- resources: In this section we are showing the url in wich the aquarius is going to be deployed.
 We are assuming that the algorithm and the data are in the same folder for this first approach.

     ```yaml
     [resources]